OUTLOOK: Week of September 18th

 KEY, INDICATORS/SECTORS TO WATCH:

 REITs (IYR) had been lagging in response to interest rate worries related to the Fed promise to hike rates multiple times this year.
 The sector tested the $76 level of support and bounced back to resistance and tested, and bounced, and has now cleared the $81 resistance… We continue to focus on managing our risk and collecting our dividend as this all unfolds.
 This is a growth and dividend holding with a 4.2% dividend currently.
 Entry at $75.75.
 Stop $76.25 (adjusted).
 Nice bounce for the week closing above the $81 resistance.
 Looking for the follow through to start the week.

 Gold (GLD) Gold remains in a long-term uptrend with a broad trading range in play the last five months.
 The volatility within the trend is speculation and news driving money.
 The selling was more of the speculation, just as the current buying is on speculation the dollar and the Fed will remain neutral.
-Bounced off support at the $114 level, cleared resistance at the $117.38 mark (entry) and heading towards the $123 target.
+Bounced off support at the $114 level, cleared resistance at the $117.38 mark (entry) and hit the $123 target.
 Stop $124.20 (adjusted).
 Gold miners (GDX) cleared resistance as well at $24.27 and moved higher.
 Entry $23 hit, Stop $24 (adjusted).
 The test back to key support put the exit point now at the $24 level.
 The dollar is key for now.

 Crude Oil has become a story of what if’s more than what happened or is happening.
 Supply remains the overwhelming issue, but the weaker dollar is having some influence near term.
-The move above $48 this week brought plenty of speculation and the bottom reversal on the double bottom pattern is in full bloom.
-Entry hit at $47.50, stop $44.35.
-Taking what the commodity gives and not asking any questions… purely managed as a technical trade.
-Positive news on the global supply data helping the short term outlook.
+The last two weeks the commodity has managed to fight it’s way back to the $50 level of resistance.
+Watching how this unfolds at the current levels.

 Energy stocks (XLE) have fallen since the December highs as the OPEC deal to cut production has not resulted in any real measurable cut that would impact prices.
-The move lower and test of the $63.70 level kept the downside in question… but, the bounce on the rise in crude only adds to the confusion.
-More selling to moves back towards support at the $63.72 mark.
-No buyers showing interest.
+The double bottom pattern clears $63.22 for entry and stop $$65 (adjusted).
+Watching how it unfolds to start the week after the test on Friday.

 Daily Scan Results: